SpeedyQweku/RealTime/README.md

 # RealTime

-Uses certstream-go to obtain an updated certificate for a domain, verify if it is included in the target domains, and then send it to Telegram.
+Uses certstream-go to obtain any updated certificate for a domain, verify if it is included in the target domains, and then send it to Telegram.

 ## Installation